tim-gameplan/geo-graph/epsg3857_pipeline/docs/hexagon_obstacle_boundary_pipeline.md

 - **water_crossing.max_crossing_distance**: The maximum distance for connecting terrain grid points to boundary nodes in meters (default: 300)
 - **environmental_conditions.water_speed_factor**: The speed factor for water edges (default: 0.2)
 - **simplify_tolerance**: The tolerance for simplifying geometries in meters (default: 5)
+- **obstacle_boundary.node_tolerance**: The distance tolerance for finding existing nodes when using the Line-to-Point Connection Strategy (default: 10)

 ## Data Model